EXPLAINER: What is the revived US policy on Mexico border?

-SAN DIEGO (AP) — The Biden administration is set to reinstate a Trump-era policy this week to make asylum-seekers wait in Mexico for hearings in U.S. immigration court — with changes and additions.
+SAN DIEGO (AP) — The Biden administration on Monday reinstated a Trump-era policy to make asylum-seekers wait in Mexico for hearings in U.S. immigration court, seeking to comply with a court order and agreeing to changes and additions demanded by Mexico.

-The first migrants are to be sent from El Paso, Texas, back to Ciudad Juarez, according to a U.S. official who spoke on condition of anonymity because details were not made public.
-Timing was in flux as officials made final preparations, but returns from El Paso may begin Monday or Tuesday, capped at 50 people a day.
+It began in El Paso, Texas, with up to 50 migrants to be returned daily to Ciudad Juarez, according to a U.S. official who spoke on condition of anonymity because details were not made public.

-The Homeland Security Department didn't immediately respond to questions Monday about the location and timing.
+The Homeland Security Department confirmed that returns began at one location and will be expanded to six others.
+It declined to identify the launch city or how many migrants will be processed, citing “operational security reasons.”

 Revival of the “Remain in Mexico” policy comes even as the Biden administration maneuvers to end it in a way that survives legal scrutiny.
 President Joe Biden scrapped the policy, but a lawsuit by Texas and Missouri has forced him to put it back into effect, subject to Mexico’s acceptance.